KLO-FM

 KLO-FM (103.1 FM) is a commercial radio station licensed to Coalville, Utah, and serving the Salt Lake City metropolitan area.
-Owned by Capital Broadcasting, it is currently stunting in anticipation of a change in format.
+Owned by Capital Broadcasting, It broadcasts a Soft AC format.
 The station is the radio home for Weber State University sporting events.

 Its studios are located at the 257 Tower in Downtown Salt Lake City.
 KLO-FM has an effective radiated power (ERP) of 89,000 watts.
 (The maximum for most FM stations is 100,000 watts.)
 The transmitter is atop Humpy Peak, about 21 miles (34 km) east of Coalville.
 It also operates several booster stations on 103.1 MHz around Northern Utah.

 History

 Modern rock (1983–1992)

 This station began in 1983, licensed to Ogden, Utah, and broadcasting on 95.5 FM.
 KJQN's Modern rock format was also simulcast on a 1,000-watt AM station on 1490 kHz, which would later become KOGN.

 In the late 1980s, KJQN was purchased by Abacus Communications.
 Abacus decided to make major changes in personnel in 1991.
 Fired program director Mike Summers, engineered a deal to take over another station, then-top 40 KZOL of Provo, Utah.
 Re-dubbed "X96" in February 1992, KXRK raided much of KJQ's talent.
 For a time the stations competed, but as KJQ's ratings eroded and modern rock promoters split their business, management decided to switch formats.